OpenNebula/docs/source/installation_and_configuration/large-scale_deployment/sunstone_for_large_deployments.rst

 .. note:: Users must generate a valid ticket by running ``kinit`` to get access to the Sunstone service.
 You can also set a custom 401 document to warn users about any authentication failure.

 Now, our configuration is ready to use Passenger and Kerberos.
-Restart or reload the Apache HTTP server, and point to the Virtual Host while using a valid Kerberos ticket to check if everything is running.
+Restart or reload the Apache HTTP server and point to the Virtual Host while using a valid Kerberos ticket to check that everything is running.

 .. _suns_advance_nginx_tls_proxy:

 Deploy with Nginx
 -----------------

-Following example configuration shows how to deploy Sunstone and noVNC **behind** Nginx SSL proxy:
+The following example configuration shows how to deploy Sunstone and noVNC **behind** Nginx SSL proxy:

 .. code::